-A student who voluntarily withdraws or reduces his/her course load below full-time status in any semester may receive a tuition, mandatory fees and room charge refund according to the following schedule: on or before the first day of class = 100% refund; second day of class through first ten percent of semester = 90% refund minus administration fee; from first ten percent of semester through the first twenty-five percent of semester = 50% refund minus administration fee; from first twenty-five percent of semester through the first fifty percent of the semester = 25% refund minus administration fee; from first fifty percent of semester through end = no refund.
+A student who voluntarily withdraws or reduces his/her course load below full-time status in any semester may receive a tuition, mandatory fees and room charge refund according to the following schedule: on or before the first day of class = 100% refund; second day of class through first ten percent of semester = 90% refund minus administration fee; from first ten percent of semester through the first twenty-five percent of semester = 50% refund minus administration fee; from first twenty-five percent of semester through the first fifty percent of the semester = 25% refund minus administration fee; from first the semester = 25% refund minus administration fee; from first through the first fifty percent of semester through end = no refund.
 (See schedule below.)